What is a Bushing?

 Turbine operations are ideal assemblies for using air bushings.
 The 360° film of air provides true rotation of the shaft, enabling more efficient operation.
 Additionally, turbine operations with air bushings benefit from no wear and tear, oil-free operation, and precision movement.

 Bushings are prominent throughout roll-to-roll manufacturing operations.
 A change from traditional bushings to air bushings significantly improves energy and maintenance costs, creating more efficient operations.
-Air bushings can also easily be retrofitted into existing converting systems by coupling the bushing with a pillow block housing unit.
+Additionally, air bushings can also easily be retrofitted into existing converting systems by coupling the bushing with a pillow block housing unit.

 These are just a few examples of what a bushing can be used for.
-Our Customer Proven Solutions page provides additional applications from real New Way customers of air bushings in rotary and linear-stage applications as well as other air bearing products.
+Our Customer Proven Solutions page provides even more applications from real New Way customers, showing air bushings and other air bearing products in rotary applications, linear-stage applications, and more.

-Systems don’t need to be built from the ground up for air bushings to benefit from their remarkable characteristics.
-New Way offers a wide array of retrofitting and custom bearing services to ensure you can easily drop in our products into your current system.
+Systems don’t need to be designed specifically for air bushings to benefit from their remarkable benefits.
+New Way offers a wide array of retrofitting and custom bearing services to ensure you can easily integrate our products into your current system.
 Virtually every product in our catalog can be manufactured to meet your specifications, and with appropriate mounting points to accommodate your current configuration.

 Ready to Learn More?

 New Way has a free infographic available entitled Air Bushings 101.
 This informative guide is the next step to understanding what an air bushing is, and how they can be used for improving your manufacturing.